ReinBentdal/styled_widget/README.md

 Simplifying your widget tree structure by using a method based widget tree, inspired by SwiftUI.

+If you like the package, consider giving the package a :star: on [GitHub](https://github.com/ReinBentdal/styled_widget) or a :thumbsup: on [pub](https://pub.dev/packages/styled_widget)!

 - **[Introduction](#introduction)**
 - **[Core Concepts](#core-concepts)**
   - [Widget Tree](#widget-tree)